 - Yes, you are required to list faculty that you are interested in working with, as well as your top four research area interests.
 We recommend that you review faculty profiles on our website and check out their lab pages to ensure there are a few projects you would be interested in working on.
 It’s never a bad idea to reach out to a faculty member to see what their current projects are, as their research interests are ever-changing.

 - What is the department’s GRE code to send the official GRE scores to?

-- There is no need to list the department code.
+- THE GRE IS NOT REQUIRED FOR THE 2022-2023 ADMISSION CYCLE.
+There is no need to list the department code.
 Just use the university’s GRE code, 4834, and your scores will reach us.
 We accept all scores (paper or electronic) as long as they are within the five-year report period.
 Check out the ETS website if you don’t know if your scores are still reportable.

 - Where do I send my transcripts?

 - Though your official transcripts are not required until after you are admitted to our program, you are required to upload unofficial or official copies of your transcripts to our application system.
 You will be given the opportunity to upload your transcripts both when submitting your application and after submission.

 If you choose to upload your transcripts after submission, the link will be sent to you in an automated email.
 The link to upload these transcripts will be sent to you in an automated email approximately 24 to 48 hours after you submit your application.
 Please upload these transcripts as soon as possible after you receive this message so we can review your application and respond quickly with an admissions decision.
 If you do not upload your transcripts by February 1st, there is a chance your application may be denied on the basis of being incomplete.